 Stress Urinary Incontinence (SUI) is a type of Urinary Incontinence, which is a loss of voluntary control of urination.
-Stress Incontinence is the term used when leaks involuntarily occur as a result of coughing, sneezing, laughing, jumping, heavy lifting, or other movement that put pressure on the bladder.
+Stress Incontinence is the term used when leaks involuntarily occur as a result of coughing, sneezing, laughing, jumping, heavy lifting, or other movements that put pressure on the bladder.

 Stress Incontinence is the most common form of urinary incontinence, particularly in women.
 In fact, it’s estimated that 1 in 3 women and 1 in 10 men in the UK experience symptoms every day.
-Whilst this condition can create feelings of anxiety, stress and embarrassment in those that suffer, the term ‘stress’ relates to the physical strain that occurs in the body at the time of leakage i.e. a cough or sneeze.
+Whilst this condition can create feelings of anxiety, stress and embarrassment in those that suffer, the term ‘stress’ relates to the physical strain that occurs in the body at the time of leakage i.e. cough or sneeze.

 Stress Incontinence Symptoms